-2. To increase the numbers of female HGV drivers employed on the contract
+1. To increase the numbers of female HGV drivers employed on the contract

-The shortage of HGV drivers in general has been a feature across industry during the past 18 months or so as a result of pandemic, Brexit and changing patterns of online shopping.
+The shortage of HGV drivers in general has been a feature across industry during the past 2 years or so as a result of pandemic, Brexit and changing patterns of online shopping.
 Consequently, we have struggled to retain our existing HGV drivers in the face of financial rewards available elsewhere.
 Similarly, we have found it difficult to attract new HGV drivers (male or female).
 One of our strategies to deal with this has been to offer training to our existing workforce as HGV drivers.
 This has been a long process.
-We would gladly offered training to our existing female staff but none of our front line females have even a driving licence for a car, which is a prerequisite.
+We had considered offered training to our existing female staff but none of our front-line females have even a driving licence for a car, which is a prerequisite.

-In addition, in partnership with Ealing Council colleagues, HGV driver training opportunities were made available to residents of the Borough with the understanding that successful candidates would than be available to work for GEL as HGV drivers.
+In addition, in partnership with Ealing Council colleagues, HGV driver training opportunities were made available to residents of the Borough with the understanding that successful candidates would then be available to work for GEL as HGV drivers.
 We had specified that females were underrepresented in the waste and recycling industry and therefore applications from them would be particularly welcomed.
-To date we have not had any females come through this route.
+We obtained a few drivers through this route, but no females.

-3. To increase the numbers of females generally across the workforce
+2. To increase the numbers of females generally across the workforce

-Our numbers of females across the workforce has remained low in percentage terms.
-We understand that this industry has traditionally been unattractive to females for various reasons and we have taken a number of measures to seek to address this.
-For instance, any adverts will include reference to females were underrepresented in the waste and recycling industry and therefore applications from them will be particularly welcomed.
-In addition, we have a focus group of frontline female staff where we seek to better understand what attracted them to work for GEL and what else, if anything, we could do to attract more females.
-We are in a process of adjusting hours/contracts to enable female candidates to work term-time, or weekend only, etc. We will keep this under review.
+Our numbers of females across the workforce (currently 6% - up slightly from 5% last year) has remained low in percentage terms.
+We acknowledge that this industry has traditionally been unattractive to females for various reasons and although we have taken a number of measures to seek to address this - such as specifying in adverts that females are underrepresented in the waste and recycling industry and therefore applications from them will be particularly welcomed - uptake is still very slow.

+We are devising a new campaign to attract more females and have adjusted hours/contracts to enable female candidates to work term-time, or weekend only, etc.

 We review workforce profile information annually and report findings and proposed actions to our Board.
-We have a diverse workforce but a heavy concentration of males to females (95%:5%).
+We have a diverse workforce but a heavy concentration of males to females (94%:6%).
 We know that the waste/environmental services industry has not traditionally been seen as an attractive career choice for females, but we are trying to encourage more females to consider this, through targeted advertising, being prepared to adapt shift patterns, etc, where this would help.